-Beginning on 4 August, our contract partners OCU Group will be carrying out high-voltage cable installations along Grenoble Road on our behalf.
-It will boost your power supplies by future-proofing the underground cables that carry electricity for homes and businesses in Oxford and the surrounding area.
+Since August 2025, our contract partners OCU Group have been carrying out high-voltage cable installations along Grenoble Road on our behalf, boosting your power supplies by future-proofing the underground cables that carry electricity for homes and businesses in Oxford and the surrounding area.

 These works are part of a wider programme of improvements across Oxfordshire to upgrade and futureproof your electricity network.
 SSEN’s investing over £200 million across your community to support its sustained economic growth, by providing more network capacity, and by further improving reliability.
 The work we’re doing will help ensure homes, schools, businesses and public services will have the power they need for years to come, to charge electric vehicles (including public transport), run heat pumps, connect solar panels, and support decarbonised business growth.